QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/index.rst

 Dynamic Programming Squared
 ***************************************

-Here we look at models in which a value function for one Bellman equation has as an argument the value function for another Bellman equation
+Here we look at models in which a value function for one Bellman equation has as an argument the value function for another Bellman equation.

 .. only:: html